petr7555/bachelors_thesis_accounting_ocr/README.md

 - Refresh the application in the metro bundler.
 The components should now be visible in the browser in the sidebar.
 - The storybook running in the browser is used to *navigate* between components.
 The components themselves are shown on a mobile device / emulator.
+- When adding a new story, you must import it in `~/storybook-rn/storybook-registry.ts`.
 - This video shows how Storybook running on an emulator looks:

   <img src="images/doc/storybook_rn.gif" alt="Storybook on mobile" width="200"/>